neilyoung/t265pose/README.md

-# t265pose 1.0 (work in progress)
+# T265Pose 0.1 (work in progress)

-## An application of the [IntelRealsense T.265](https://www.intelrealsense.com/tracking-camera-t265/) camera
+# An application of the [Intel RealSense T.265](https://www.intelrealsense.com/tracking-camera-t265/) camera

+## How the system works

+For understanding the following, imagine you have the problem of having to spatially track a small robot indoors.
+You simply want to know where it hangs out.
+You have already tried everything:  **Wifi, iBeacons, UWB** - nothing really worked satisfyingly and the accuracy was not that great at all.

+You could find hints on the internet about a new technology called **VSLAM** (**V**isual **S**imultaneous **L**ocation **A**nd **M**apping), which is supposed to do it all much better and "only" needs a camera, but even that was much too complicated, seemed to be too expensive and in general...

+Then suddenly someone mentions a relatively new camera from Intel, called T.265, not too expansive, which should be able to do all this from home.
+Just plug it in and go.

+You buy such a thing - and the problems are there 🙁...

+Ok, you made it to set it up and the camera indeed delivers finished poses, even in X, Y and Z, speed and acceleration are also in there, but how the hell are these values to understand?

+Here is this little Python script to help you.

+- It will enable you to control a T.265 via a simple REST API, unburden you of all the details around.
+- It will enable you to make a real world coordinate the center of your coordinate system, so that all subsequent coordinates are originated from it and referenced to this point in real world.
+In WGS84 or plain X, Y and Z.
+- The script will allow you to create a fine tuned map for your environment on a Laptop and deploy this to some small mini-PCs, such as a Raspberry Pi in order to be mounted to your hardware, so that those devices can benefit from your mapping efforts.
+- The script will finally provide you with location updates of your tracked device with **up to 200 updates** per second in a coordinate system of your choice.

-The following API controls an IntelRealsense T.265 tracking camera and enables geographic tracking of persons or vehicles.
-The API has been tested under Linux Ubuntu, macOS and Raspbian and runs in corresponding reference designs (see [Reference designs](#reference-designs))
+The following REST API controls an **Intel RealSense T.265** tracking camera and enables geographic tracking of persons or vehicles.
+The API has been tested under Linux Ubuntu 16.04 LTS, macOS Catalina and Raspbian Buster and runs in some POC designs (see [Reference designs](#reference-designs))

-It uses the [IntelRealSense SDK](https://github.com/IntelRealSense/librealsense), which must be installed in some form on the target system.
+It uses the [Intel RealSense SDK](https://github.com/IntelRealSense/librealsense), which must be installed in some form on the target system.
 Installation instructions can be obtained in the repository linked above.
-API version 1 requires at least IntelRealSense SDK `2.32.1`.
+API version 1 requires at least Intel RealSense SDK `2.32.1`.

 The API was implemented in **Python 3.7**.
 The required additional packages are listed in `requirements.txt`.
 Install them by issuing